prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 There are high chances that multiple realities do exist according to the theories of Quantum Mechanics.
 Let's explore the Multiverse concept in this post.

 This concept and the content of this post can be harder to grasp at first as it seems very counterintuitive to what we know about reality.
 But believe me, after a few attempts you will get it.
 Let me know at <a href="mailto:prashant@kikani.in">prashant@kikani.in</a> in case you have any questions/doubts.

-Let's start!
+And also it's worth mentioning that, the purpose of exploring all these multiverse-like concepts is to expand the horizon of our imagination and push forward the limits of our thinking.
+No one has experienced or seen the multiverse in real life, obviously.
+It's all just one of the possibilities at the end of the day.
+But, they are backed by the theory, it's not just bluffing.
+So, chances are not zero that the multiverse does exist.

+Okay, let's start.

 In classical mechanics, we can predict the future state of the object, if we know it's current state.
 For example, when we throw a ball at a certain angle, we can predict where it will land given the velocity of the ball, angle at which it was thrown and constants like gravity force of Earth i.e. 9.8 m/s<sup>2</sup> etc.